tinode/chat/docs/API.md

  * limits on database storage as in-band messages are stored in database fields
  * in-band messages must be downloaded completely as a part of downloading chat history

-Tinode provides two endpoints for handling large files: `/v0/file/u` for uploading files and `v0/file/s` for downloading.
+MidnightChat provides two endpoints for handling large files: `/v0/file/u` for uploading files and `v0/file/s` for downloading.
 The endpoints require the client to provide both [API key](#connecting-to-the-server) and login credentials.
 The server checks credentials in the following order:

 **Login credentials**
  * HTTP header `Authorization` (https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization)